 Feijoas fruits are ellipsoid shaped, similar to an egg.
 The color and texture of the skin both resemble that of a lime.
 The fruit has distinctive aromatics both sweet and tart and suggestive of its tropical flavors.
 The flesh is dense, grainy and creamy, similar to the flesh of a ripe pear.
 The flesh contains a jelly-like seed cavity.
 Its flavors are a melange of quince, pineapple, banana and sweet grapes.
 The entire fruit is edible.

-Feijoas are available late early fall through mid winter.
+Feijoas are available late early fall through spring.

 Feijoas, AKA Pineapple Guava and Guavasteen, scientific name Acca sellowianas, is a member of the Myrtaceae (myrtle) family along with guava, solve and eucalyptus.
 Fiejoas is the common name given to dozens of cultivars, which will share similar characteristics but also distinguish themselves from one another by size, aromatics, flavor, ripening times, and even coloring.

 Feijoas find themselves typically being classified as a dessert ingredient or as simply being eaten fresh out of hand.
 They are very suited to salad and savory recipes though and have many companion ingredients.
 Feijoas can be baked, sautéed, caramelized and pureed, preserved and jammed.
 They can be paired with cheeses such as aged cheddars, papaya, citruses, cream, hazelnuts, pears, duck, pork, fish and chicken.
 Feijoas are a perfect dessert ingredient in ice creams, gelatos, sorbets, baked goods, panna cotta and custards.
 Flavor enhancers include sugar, cumin, cinnamon, honey, ginger, pineapple, vanilla, white wine, chile and nutmeg.